dddrrreee/cs140e-20win/labs/5-replay/README.md

 ## Unix tricks to control processes

-***NOTE: this is still going heavy modification.
-The basic idea will be the same in the lab but some details my change.***

 This lab will show how to use Unix verbs (`fork`, `exec`, `waitpid`) and nouns (sockets, pipes, processes) to control processes and make them do tricks.